murkl/arch-os/setup/README.md

 # Arch OS Installer

 Everything this installer knows about Arch Linux.
-It is data — one YAML file and a folder of tasks — and it does not run on its own: the [runtime](../runtime) draws the interface, asks the questions and runs the tasks in order.
+It is data — one YAML file and the folders beside it — and it does not run on its own: the [runtime](../runtime) draws the interface, asks the questions and runs the tasks in order.

 ```sh